everettsouthwick/Eraserr/README.md

 ![image](https://github.com/everettsouthwick/Eraserr/assets/8216991/a45ae766-6a59-4d8d-b4e0-5237a3ffb3c9)

 Eraserr is a Python script designed to help keep your Plex servers clean.
-It deletes unwatched or stale media by leveraging the functionality of Tautulli, Radarr, Sonarr, and Overseerr.
+It deletes unwatched or stale media by leveraging the functionality of Radarr, Sonarr, and Overseerr.

 ## Table of Contents
 * [Installation](#installation)